 Hootsuite Logo

-Starting from 2022, the Hootsuite logo has retained only the main concept, and it has changed visually.
+Since 2022, the Hootsuite logo has retained its core concept while changing visually.
 That is, both the owl and the name remained, but in a radically different form.
-Now the feathered predator looks like a caricature.
-It does not have even corners and geometric shapes: the lines smoothly move from level to level.
-The artists removed the body of the bird, focusing on the head.
+Now, the feathered predator looks like a caricature.
+It has no corners or geometric shapes; the lines flow smoothly from level to level.
+The artists removed the bird’s body, focusing on the head.
 They enlarged it and depicted it in a new style.
 The owl looks like a cap with a mask and two antennas.
 After all, sharp and long ears are unusually directed in different directions, which forms such an impression.
-The eyes of the feathered predator have become huge and occupy a third of the space.
+The eyes of the feathered predator have become huge, taking up a third of the space.
 The beak is made double.
 The authors changed the font, using individual glyphs instead of the standard ones.
 The letters are now low, thin, and graceful, and the “u” is complemented by a sharp inner element.
 The notches are still missing.

 Font and Colors